INFURA/infrakit/doc/system-requirements/system-requirements.md

 # Infrakit System Requirements

-Infrakit will provide a toolkit to run two major systems of the Decentralized Infrastructure
+Infrakit will provide a toolkit to run the major systems of the Decentralized Infrastructure
-Network: Infrastructure Providers, and Ingress Operators.
+Network: Infrastructure Providers, Ingress Operators, and Network Watchers.

 ## Shared Requirements (KIT)